spencerdavidii/SQL-Injection-Lab/README.md

 Additionally, I would have selected implementing input validation.
 Essentially, input validation is like a security guard for a web application.
 Input validation checks everything users type into a form.
 This includes usernames, passwords, and  emails—to make sure it's correct and safe before letting it through.
 This helps stop hackers from sneaking in harmful commands, keeps the system from breaking, and makes sure the data stays clean and accurate.
 By using input validation, websites can protect user information, prevent errors, and make the experience smoother for everyone.

-## Steps
-drag & drop screenshots here or use imgur and reference them using imgsrc

-Every screenshot should have some text explaining what the screenshot is about.

-Example below.

-*Ref 1: Network Diagram*